Geography

 What is nshima?

-Nshima is Zambia's staple food — a thick, smooth porridge made from ground white maize flour (mealie meal).
-It is eaten at virtually every meal, shaped into balls with the fingers and dipped into relishes such as stewed vegetables, beans, or meat.
-Nshima holds deep cultural significance and is considered central to Zambian identity.
+Nshima is Zambia's dietary staple — a thick porridge made from finely ground white maize (corn) flour.
+It is eaten with nearly every meal, shaped into small balls with the hands and used to scoop up relishes of vegetables, beans, meat, or fish.
+It is the Zambian equivalent of ugali in East Africa or sadza in Zimbabwe.

 Last updated: March 2026